 This course teaches students to read increasingly complicated arguments with understanding, and to write complex paragraphs and essays with clarity.
 To accomplish these tasks students will read a variety of literary genres including short stories, plays, and novels.
 Students will also write frequently to develop a mastery of the paragraph and a command of the five-paragraph essay.
 Students will learn the basics of research using Academic Search Elite.
-The course will cover the following works: Shakespeare's Romeo and Juliet, and John Green's The Fault in Our Stars.
+The course will cover the following works: Romeo and Juliet, Of Mice and Men, and Animal Farm.

-Honors Literature and Composition (Fr)
+714 Honors Literature and Composition (Fr)

 Prerequisite: Superior test scores in reading and language.
-Weighted

 This course is an accelerated version of Literature and Composition and is designed for students already possessing a mastery of the paragraph.
 The class begins with instruction in the five-paragraph essay and offers students greater opportunities to write longer and more analytical essays.
-Students will also read a variety of literary genres, but will do so at a quicker pace and with greater depth, while focusing on the literary elements of the works.
-The course will cover the following works: Shakespeare's Romeo and Juliet, and Raffel's translation of Sir Gawain and the Green Knight.
+Students will also read a variety of literary genres but will do so at a quicker pace and with greater depth, while focusing on the literary elements of the works.
+The course will cover the following works: Shakespeare's Merchant of Venice, Lord of the Flies, and The Other Wes Moore.